mohit2708/Laravel/Interview-Question.md

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.What are pros and cons of using Laravel Framework?
+### Ques.
+What are pros and cons of using Laravel Framework?
 ###### Pros of using Laravel Framework
 1. Laravel framework has in-built lightweight blade template engine to speed up compiling task and create layouts with dynamic content easily.<br>
 2. Hassles code reusability.<br>